celestiaorg/docs/developers/blobstream-x-deploy.md

    - For local proving, set `SP1_PROVER=local` in your environment.
    - To use the Succinct Proving Network for remote proving, set `SP1_PROVER=network`.
+   - We recommend an instance with 64 vCPU and 128GB of RAM